nicdgonzalez/kanjivg-to-png/README.md

 In an effort to rewrite NicBot from Python to Rust, I first need to find a replacement for all of its dependencies.
 One of which, as you might have guessed, is related to this project and the Kanji of the Day command.
-It is a library that scrapes data from [Jisho], a popular Japanese online-dictionary.
+It is a library that scrapes data from [Jisho], a popular Japanese dictionary.

 Instead of rewriting the web scraper itself in Rust, I felt it would be more reliable (and fun) to download the same data that Jisho uses, and build the